Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Method

 \subsubsection{The Prior Capturing The Task Type And Training Intensity}

-We place a Gaussian prior over the latent state $f$.
+We placed a Gaussian prior over the latent state $f$.

-where $m(\cdot )$ denotes the mean function, $k(\cdot ,\cdot )$ denotes the covariance function.
-We denote $\bm{x_t}$ by the IMU features commonly used for classifying gait phases and locomotion modes.
-The IMU features are cascaded by the traditionally used features extracted from the angular rates and accelerations \cite{barshan2014recognizing} measured by the two IMUs mounted on shank and thigh, respectively.
-The dimension of a feature is 48.
-Herein, we use a linear mean function, $m = \bm{\beta}^T \bm{x_t}$, where $\bm{\beta}$ is the learnable parameter.
-And we use the squared exponential kernel to project the exercise variable into a low-dimensional manifold.
+where $m(\bm{x})$ denoted the weighted mean of the elements of $\bm{x}$, $k(\cdot ,\cdot )$ denoted the covariance function.
+We denoted $\bm{x_t}$ by the IMU features commonly used for classifying gait phases and locomotion modes.
+The IMU features were cascaded by the traditionally used features extracted from the angular rates and accelerations \cite{barshan2014recognizing} measured by the two IMUs mounted on shank and thigh, respectively.
+The dimension of a feature was 48.
+Herein, we used a linear mean function, $m = \bm{\beta}^T \bm{x_t}$, where $\bm{\beta}$ was the learnable parameter.
+And we used the squared exponential kernel to project the exercise variable into a low-dimensional manifold.